Page header

 As we've already established, under the Tax Cut and Jobs Act (TCJA), employees cannot write off unreimbursed business expenses during the 2018-2025 tax years.

 This change poses a problem for companies with employees in employee-friendly states like California and Massachusetts that have reimbursement indemnification labor codes.
 These laws prohibit companies from passing business expenses to employees.
-Illinois enacted a similar law in January 2019, and other states may follow suit in the wake of the tax reform.
+Eight other states plus Washington, D.C., have passed similar employee reimbursement laws.

-Employees in these states are now more likely to use labor laws to force companies to cover their loss of income due to the tax reform (Our 2019 Survey found that 61% experienced such a loss of income.)
+Employees in these states can use labor laws to force companies to cover their loss of income due rampant inflation in vehicle costs.

-Moderate-to-high-mileage drivers who receive a standard car allowance have been particularly impacted.
+Moderate-to-high-mileage drivers who receive a standard car allowance were particularly impacted when the Tax Cuts and Jobs Act was passed in December of 2017.
 A comparison of 2018 and 2019 tax deductions shows why:

 2019 popular tax deduction is gone